Order The Expressions By Choosing Or

 Transition words and phrases act as bridges between sentences and paragraphs, ensuring a smooth and logical flow.
 They signal the relationship between different ideas, enhancing readability and comprehension.
 Examples include:

-• Contrast: However, on the other hand, nevertheless, conversely
+• Contrast: On the flip side, on the other hand, nevertheless, conversely

-• Cause and Effect: Therefore, consequently, thus, as a result
+• Cause and Effect: So, consequently, thus, as a result

-• Example: For instance, for example, such as
+• Example: To give you an idea, for example, such as

-• Conclusion: In conclusion, in summary, to summarize, finally
+• Conclusion: So, to summarize, in summary, to summarize, finally

 Practical Application: Case Studies